Past Projects & Testimonials

 Dr. Phyllis Erdman, Executive Associate Dean for Academic Affairs, finds value in the use of both the CCP's services and facility—the Clinical and Professional Skill Center—on the campus of WSU.

 To create authentic final assessment sessions for her master and doctoral level course entitled Counseling Techniques & Micro-skills, Dr. Erdman commissioned the CCP to write cases specific to the course learning objectives and then hire and train a team of simulated clients to portray the characters in crisis.

 Another highlight for Dr. Erdman is the dual ways in which her students receive feedback.
 Equipped with video and audio recording technology, the Clinical & Professional Skills Lab allows students to quite literally re-view and critique their work.
 Dr. Erdman notes that while this can be a bit daunting for students at first, "by mid semester, they express how much they look forward to it and learn by observing their own skills and behaviors."
 In addition to video review, simulated clients are trained to provide learners constructive in-character feedback.
 This first-person perspective helps students recognize the true impact of their communication skill set in practice.

-How it works… Devised around the learning objectives of Dr. Wedam and her instructional team, multi-day workshops are devised and facilitated by the CCP on campus of YVCC.
+How it works… Devised around the learning objectives of Dr. Wedam and her instructional team, multi-day workshops are designed and facilitated by the CCP on campus of YVC.
 In preparation for these workshops CCP members write topic specific cases/scenarios as well as recruit and train local actors to serve as simulated clients.

-The CCP also offers preparatory training for new and developing coaches who will be leading student groups through the workshop process.
-Such a coach training is depicted in the illustration at right and features both CCP Director and master coach Dr. Julie Cary (left of center) and CCP Coordinator Rachel Jensen (right of center).
+The CCP also offers preparatory training for new and developing coaches who will be leading student groups through the simulation process.
+Such a coach training is depicted in the illustration at right in which CCP Director and master coach Dr. Julie Cary (right) discusses how to effective structure feedback with developing coaches.